-179. Plaintiffs incorporate by reference each and every allegation contained in the foregoing paragraphs as if specifically alleged herein.
+185. Plaintiffs incorporate by reference each and every allegation contained in the foregoing paragraphs as if specifically alleged herein.

-180. Title II of the ADA, 42 U.S.C. § 12131 et seq., guarantees individuals with disabilities an equal opportunity to access the benefits of the services, programs, or activities of public entities.
+186. Title II of the ADA, 42 U.S.C. § 12131 et seq., guarantees individuals with disabilities an equal opportunity to access the benefits of the services, programs, or activities of public entities.
 42 U.S.C. § 12132.

-181. Title II mandates, inter alia, that "no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity."
+187. Title II mandates, inter alia, that "no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity."
 42 U.S.C. § 12132.

-182. In providing aids, benefits, or services, public entities may not "[a]fford a qualified individual with a disability an opportunity to participate in or benefit from the aid, benefit, or service that is not equal to that afforded others," nor may public entities provide qualified individuals with disabilities "an aid, benefit, or service that is not as effective in affording equal opportunity" to gain the same result or benefit as provided to others.
+188. In providing aids, benefits, or services, public entities may not "[a]fford a qualified individual with a disability an opportunity to participate in or benefit from the aid, benefit, or service that is not equal to that afforded others," nor may public entities provide qualified individuals with disabilities "an aid, benefit, or service that is not as effective in affording equal opportunity" to gain the same result or benefit as provided to others.
 28 C.F.R. §35.130(b)(1)(ii)-(iii).

-183. Plaintiffs are individuals with disabilities who are qualified to attend Virginia public schools and, therefore, are protected by Title II of the ADA.
+189. Plaintiffs are individuals with disabilities who are qualified to attend Virginia public schools and, therefore, are protected by Title II of the ADA.

-184. Defendants are public entities covered by Title II of the ADA.
+190. Defendants are public entities covered by Title II of the ADA.

-185. Public education is a program, service, or activity of the Commonwealth of Virginia.
+Public education is a program, service, or activity of the Commonwealth of Virginia.

-186. Through Executive Order 2, and their implementing guidance, Defendants are denying local school districts the ability to provide the students in this matter with the protections they need to attend school safely.
+192. Through Executive Order 2 and S.B.
+739, and their implementation and enforcement, Defendants are denying local school districts the ability to provide the students in this matter with the protections they need to attend school safely.
 In so doing, Defendants, acting in their official capacities, are violating the requirements of the ADA, and/or are causing Plaintiffs' school districts to violate the requirements of the ADA, as follows: